joshhenriques/photoNotes/README.md

 # photoNotes

-App that will let you take photo and convert it to text file
+App that will let you take photo of written notes and convert it to typed text